Allen-ISD-Computer-Science/REPO_CSTeachingApp_2024/articles/types/contents.md

 <br>

 The Standard <code class="language-swift">Int</code> type has the same bit-length as your CPU.
-Which will either be 32 or 64 bits long.
+Which will usually be either be 32 or 64 bits long.

 <br>